daimbk/todo/README.md

 </p>

 ## Getting Started

+- ### Windows

   1. Unzip folder
-2. Run createAlias to add todo.exe to User Path
+  2. Run createAlias to add todo.exe to User Path or add manually
+  3. Use todo using provided commands

+- ### Linux

+  1. Unzip folder
+  2. Add $HOME/bin to path manually or run linuxPath script
-3. Use todo (in any shell / anywhere on the system) using the following commands
+  3. Use todo using provided commands

 ## Commands

 *view using "todo help"*

 Usage: todo 'command' 'arg'